Criteria for Submission

 - Mass-produced items: Commercial products, garden ornaments, weather vanes, whirligigs, shop signs, figureheads and circus carvings

-If you’d like to add another public sculpture to this database or alternatively, update existing information we have on our site, please click the orange DOWNLOAD FORMS above.
+If you’d like to add another public sculpture to this database or update existing information we have on our site, please click the orange DOWNLOAD FORMS button below.